 The Native Women’s Association of Canada congratulated Simon but said she is being asked to serve the senior role in what is still a colonial system of governance.

-To achieve true reconciliation, the federal government must re-examine its appointments of ministers to lead departments that have a profound effect on Indigenous lives – the departments of Crown-Indigenous Relations and Indigenous Services, said the group in a statement.
+To achieve true reconciliation, the federal government must re-examine its appointments of ministers to lead departments that have a profound effect on Indigenous lives – the departments of Crown-Indigenous Relations and Indigenous Services,

 “It is time that those two ministries are led by Indigenous people.
 It is time for the government to get out of the way and to allow Indigenous people to manage their own affairs.”